jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         Is it deprecated?
 Covered elsewhere already?
         I don't know.
 But at this stage maybe I do not need to know.
 - 30.1.
 Extending System Objects in a Diagram (Older) > Medium-sized / smaller
-    - > Would probably merge it with the main article.
+    - > Might probably merge it with the main article.
 - 31. Inheritance Ideas > Medium-sized
 ```